Revelation 4 – 5

 The Worship of the Elders (4:9-11)

-9 And when the living creatures shall give glory and honour and thanksgiving to him that sits upon the throne, who lives to the ages of ages, v.9 The trigger for worship.
-This verse gives us what the living creatures do, and what is the trigger for the worship of the elders.
+9 And when the living creatures shall give glory and honour and thanksgiving to him that sits upon the throne, who lives to the ages of ages, v.9 The Trigger for Worship.
+This verse gives us what the living creatures do, and this becomes the trigger for the worship of the elders.
 It is helpful to compare the response of the elders to that of the living creatures.
-The creatures celebrate, declare, and give thanks while the elders worship with intelligence.
+The creatures (angels) celebrate, declare, and give thanks while the elders (redeemed men) worship with intelligence.
 The glorious truths as to the nature of God declared by the living creatures are a trigger that lead to a burst of praise and worship from the redeemed company.
 This will always be the case!
-It is another example of how the truth of Who God is draws forth praise from the hearts of redeemed men.
+It is another example of how the character and majesty of God draws forth praise from the hearts of redeemed men.
 Another example is in Rev. 1:5.

 1. “The twenty-four elders shall fall before him that sits upon the throne”.
-The prerequisite to worship is that we must get low; i.e. have no thoughts of self, and only thoughts of Him.
+The prerequisite: to get low; i.e. have no thoughts of self, and only thoughts of Him.

 2. “Do homage to him that lives to the ages of ages”.
-Consider the greatness of God the Father revealed in the divine Person of the Son.
+Worship itself: the overflow of the spirit in appreciation of the greatness of God the Father revealed in the divine Person of the Son.

 3. “And shall cast their crowns before the throne”.
-The results: the elders attribute every received glory and blessing to the proper Source, then express praise vocally (v.11).
+The response: to attribute every received glory and blessing to the proper Source, then express praise vocally (v.11).

 11 Thou art worthy, O our Lord and our God, to receive glory and honour and power; for “thou” hast created all things, and for thy will they were, and they have been created. v.11 The Praise of the Elders.
-The creatures give glory, honor, and thanks while the elders wish upon Him glory, honor, and power.
+The creatures give glory, honor, and thanks while the elders ascribe to Him worthiness to receive glory, honor, and power.
 The elders enter into His personal worthiness.
 They say “thou”.
 It shows us that the redeemed saints are able to give a reason for their worship.
-We were “called according to his purpose” (Romans 8:28), created for “His praise” (Isaiah 43:21), and “created for His pleasure” (Rev. 4:11).
+Here the greatness of God in respect to His creatorial glories is the reason for worship.
+He created everything, and everything He created was for His own desire.
+We saints are part of that, forming a special place in His purpose: “called according to his purpose” (Romans 8:28), created for “His praise” (Isaiah 43:21), and “created for His pleasure” (Rev. 4:11).
 See also Col. 1:16.
-While all three persons were involved in creation, the Son is often accredited with the work of creation because He became a man.
+While all three Persons of the Godhead were involved in creation, the Son is often accredited with the work of creation because He became a man.
 He is the benefactor and beneficiary, that means and the motive, the source and the sink, of the universal creation.

 Christ’s Rights through Redemption (Rev. 5)

 A shift in administration.
 There is a change of administration when the Lamb takes the book.
 Notice there are no “angels” are specifically called out in Rev. 4, but the four living creatures have angelic qualities and appear less intelligent in their worship than the elders.
 We can conclude that the living creatures are angelic in ch.4.
-But in Rev. 5, angels are mentioned as a distinct class from the four living creatures, and the creatures join the elders in the song of redemption: all pointing to the creatures being redeemed men in Rev. 5.
+But in Rev. 5, angels are mentioned as a distinct class from the four living creatures, and the living creatures join the elders in the song of redemption: all pointing to the creatures being redeemed men in Rev. 5.
 How can they be angels in ch.4, and men in ch.5?
-We must conclude that there has been a change in the administration when the Lamb takes the book, in which the saints in association with Christ replace the angels as administrative executors – a change fully developed in the Millennium (1 Cor.
+We conclude that there has been a change in the administration from ch.4 to ch.5 that results in a change from angels to men in the office represented by the living creatures.
+This shift is connected with an event: when the Lamb takes the book from the had of God.
+It is an event that signals the Lamb taking up the title to His inheritance.
+When He does this, the saints in association with Christ replace the angels as administrative executors – a change fully developed in the Millennium (1 Cor.
 6:3).
 “For unto the angels hath he not put in subjection the world to come” (Heb.
 2:5).
 God has chosen to have a man set over this creation.
 Adam failed in his headship, but Christ will perfectly succeed.
-A transfer of power is needed, because today the administration of the world is in the hands of angels, who do the Father’s bidding (Heb.
+A transfer of administration is needed, because today the administration of the world is in the hands of angels, who do the Father’s bidding (Heb.
 1:13).
 But before the Millennium begins, the whole host of elect angels will be subjected to the authority of the Son of man.
 This is comprehended in the prophecy; “when he brings in the firstborn into the habitable world, he says, And let all God’s angels worship him” (Heb.
 1:7; Psa.
 97:7).
 Of course the angels do worship Christ today, but when the Father brings the Firstborn in the world a second time, the angels will worship a Man on the earth!
-We will join the glorified Son of man as administrators of the Millennial earth; the “world to come”.
-In this way, we “the saints” will “judge angels” (1 Cor.
-6:3).
+We will join the glorified Son of man as co-heirs and co-administrators of the Millennial earth; the “world to come”.
+In this way, we “the saints” will “judge angels”.
 Therefore, on account of this shift, we discern that the living creatures represent more of an office than specific persons.
 In ch.4 the living creatures are angels, in ch.5 they are the heavenly saints.

 The Book and the Search for an Opener (5:1-5)